beginning of content

 Keeping in touch days

-You may keep in touch with your employer, so it is easier for you to transition back to work.
-This might involve actually performing work for your employer.
+You may keep in touch with your employer, so it's easier for you to transition back to work.
+This might involve performing work for your employer.

-You can have 10 of these days per every 12 months in which you are receiving the payment.
+You can have 10 of these days for every 12 months of parental leave.

 What about going back to work?